-Don’t get discouraged!
-In many cases it only takes a few incisive questions to get at the heart of a research-related news story and see how important the results are for you personally.
-One of the most crucial things to keep in mind is, how does a given study fit into the entire body of evidence on a topic?
+- One of the most crucial things to keep in mind is how does a given study fit into the entire body of evidence on a topic?
 What is the weight of the evidence?

-1. Is the story simply reporting the results of a single study?
-Only very rarely would a single study be influential enough for people to change their behaviors based on the results.
-So it is important to see how that study fits in with other studies on the topic.
-Some articles provide this background; other times, you may need to do more digging on your own.
+- Is the story reporting the results of a single study?
+A single study is rarely influential enough to warrant that people change their behaviors based on the results.
+It is important to consider how that study fits in with other studies on the topic.
+Some articles provide this background, but sometimes you may need to do more digging on your own.

-2. How large is the study?
-Large studies often provide more reliable results than small studies.
+- How large is the study?
+Take note of the study’s sample size, as large studies often provide more reliable results than smaller studies.

-4. Did the study look at real disease endpoints, like heart disease or osteoporosis?
+- Did the study look at real disease endpoints, such as heart disease or osteoporosis?
 Chronic diseases, like heart disease and osteoporosis, often take many decades to develop.
-To get around waiting that long, researchers will sometimes look at markers for these diseases, like narrowing of the arteries or bone density.
-These markers, though, don’t always develop into the disease.
+To avoid waiting that long, researchers will sometimes look at markers for these diseases, like narrowing of the arteries or bone density.
+However, these markers don’t always develop into the disease.

-5. How was diet assessed?
+- How was diet assessed?
 Some methods of dietary assessment are better than others.
-Good studies will have evidence that the methods have validity.
+Good studies will be able to show sound methodology.